ikenticus/jade-hen/README.md

 ### <a id="helm"></a> Helm

 Each repository will have its own `ci/helm` charts to deploy to test/live environments.
-Existing helm charts are used above to deploy standardized versions of many of the apps in this project, so either clone of the various examples above or create your own with `helm create`.
+Existing helm charts are used above to deploy standardized versions of many of the apps in this project, so either clone one of the various examples above or create your own with `helm create`.
 Obviously, `deployment` and `replica set` are taken care of almost automatically.
-Add `service` only if you plan on utilizing you limited supply of Elastic IP or Elastic Load Balancing quota, but the point of this project is to utilize the `nginx-ingress` to avoid all of that and `external-dns` to automatically update `Route53` during deployment so do not forget to include the `ingress` component.
+Add `service` only if you plan on utilizing your limited supply of Elastic IP or Elastic Load Balancing quota, but the point of this project is to utilize the `nginx-ingress` to avoid all of that and `external-dns` to automatically update `Route53` during deployment so do not forget to include the `ingress` component.

 Like the docker `buildArgs` Map, overrides to helm can be passed to `appDeploy` via `helmArgs` or by creating a `ci/helm/example/overrides/branch-name.yaml` within the branch itself.